sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-classlist/README.md

 # DOM: .classList

 Classes can display in any order, and manipulating them may involve splitting up a string and putting it back together.
-Gross.
+Luckily, `.classList` can be used to avoid all the pitfalls of manual class manipulation.

 ## `.classList`